doriguzzi/pess-security/README.md

 ## Installation

-PESS has been implemented in Python v2.7 plus library NetworkX (https://networkx.org/) to handle the network topologies.
+This version of PESS is implemented in Python v3.8 and the NetworkX library (https://networkx.org/) to handle the network topologies.
+The original version, implemented in Python v2.7 and evaluated in the aforementioned paper, is available in branch *pess-python-2.7*.

 PESS requires the installation of a few Python tools and libraries.
 This can be done by using the ```conda``` software environment (https://docs.conda.io/projects/conda/en/latest/).
 We suggest the installation of ```miniconda```, a light version of ```conda```. ```miniconda``` is available for MS Windows, MacOSX and Linux and can be installed by following the guidelines available at https://docs.conda.io/en/latest/miniconda.html#.